theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/parameters/extraction-parameters.md

 - [Extraction](#extraction) parameters affect the extraction and destination settings.
 - [Source](#source) parameters affect the SAP connection settings.
-- [Custom](#custom) parameters correspond to the user-defined runtime parameters of an extraction.
+- [Custom](#custom) parameters correspond to the user-defined runtime parameters 0of an extraction.

 The parameters can be accessed in the "Run Extraction" window.<br>
 To open the "Run Extraction" window, select an extraction from the [list of extractions](../designer.md/#list-of-extractions) and click **[:designer-run:Run]**.